Why I'm Running

 We deserve a district representative who listens to the community, not a career politician.

-Please feel free to contact me with any question or concern you might have.
-I am here to serve this community!
+Contact me with questions or concerns you have.
+I am here to serve our community!

 Why I'm Running